|

 of hungry.”
 She said after a minute or two of outside-staring.

-“Nah, I’m no hungry.”
+“You want something to eat?”“Nah, I’m no hungry.”
 For I could still feel

 some beer occupy parts of my stomach.
 I wasn’t dizzy, yet,